Cwaterschoot/cwaterschoot.github.io/index.md

 #### [Wie is de trol?](https://www.wie-is-de-trol.nl/)

-A game for school student and libraries to learn about online discussions, content moderation and the use of Artificial Intelligence (AI).
-Together with Basten Stokhuyzen and Mathilde Jansen.
+'Wie is de trol?' is  game for school student and libraries to learn about online discussions, content moderation and the use of Artificial Intelligence (AI).
+It is an initiative by researchers from KNAW Meertens Instituut, Tilburg University, together with NEMO Kennislink.

+The game is being developed by Basten Stokhuyzen, Mathilde Jansen and Cedric Waterschoot.
 This project is financed by a Dutch Research Agenda 'Science Communication' grant (NWO).